 The federal and state funds have paid for the previously described County activities and have been used to provide direct support to individuals and organizations.
 The County Council has passed four emergency appropriations bills to cover County programs, food assistance, rental assistance, child care, legal aid, small business grants, and support for cities and arts and cultural organizations.
 Most of these have come from either expected FEMA reimbursement or the \$262 million of relatively flexible CARES Act funding.
-A final COVID appropriations ordinance is expected to be sent to the County Council in October.
+A fifth COVID appropriations ordinance was sent to the County Council in October.